lespicker/jekyll-bootstrap/_posts/2014-02-26-whale-tale.md

 But the final act was nothing short of hysterical.
 After babysitting the calves all this time, mom figured it was time to show them how it really is done.
 As I peeked through my viewfinder, suddenly the ocean exploded and mom breached gracefully through the air, executing a half-turn and landing with a resounding crash.
 Now, That's how it's done, kids!
 Got it?

 {% img /images/bli/2014/02/DSC_1624.jpg %}

+As a postscript, by now the calves were tired and the action abruptly stopped.
+We noticed mom roll to her side, probably nursing her hungry offspring.